zilishen/documentation/content/nms/nim/about/templates/config-templates.md

 Configuration templates come in two types:

-- **Base Templates**: These are standalone templates that provide all the necessary settings for an NGINX instance to run.
-They formulate the fundamental structure of the NGINX configuration, including server directives, locations, and other key settings.
+- **Base Templates**: A base template is a comprehensive set of instructions used to generate a complete NGINX configuration.
+It includes all the necessary directives and parameters to create a functional server configuration from scratch.
+Essentially, it’s the foundational configuration on which your server operates.

-- **Augment Templates**: These templates add functionality or segments to an NGINX configuration.
-They can introduce new capabilities like caching, OIDC authentication, or segment or break out specific configuration content like location blocks or server blocks.
+- **Augment Templates**: An augment template modifies or adds to an existing NGINX configuration.
+It's used to introduce specific functionality, features, or settings without altering the underlying base template.
+Augment templates allow for customization and enhancement of server configurations by overlaying additional directives onto the base setup.

 ### Template Resource Files {#template-resources}